 Red Paddle Co.
 Ride MSL SUP

 Red Paddle Co. is beloved for the quality of its inflatable boards, and the Ride MSL 10-foot 6-inch model is Exhibit A. The board features a drop stitch design, so it will be firmer than most inflatables and it has fins on the bottom to provide excellent control.
-It’s a curvy, well-rounded board, perfect for beginners who want an easy ride.
-Red Paddle’s Titan pumps are also convenient, inflating boards quickly and effortlessly.
+It’s a curvy, well-rounded board, perfect for beginners who want an easy ride but with enough versatility to grow with the paddler.
+Red Paddle’s Titan pumps are also convenient, inflating boards quickly and effortlessly, ensuring you’re on the water as quickly as possible. ($1299)

 Buy now from: